bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

     signs with the old private key and old `kid`.
 Both public keys are in JWKS, so verification continues.

-    If restart happens before the new public key is published, signing fails closed because the mounted private key has no matching `kid`.
+    If restart happens before the new public key is published, signing is denied because the mounted private key has no matching `kid`.
 Publish the staged certificate with `operation=rotate` or idempotent `operation=add`, wait for Gateway configuration to propagate, and test signing again.